Posted on May 29, 2019 by zeljkos

 The heavyweight in this group is the United States with 329 million people, more than all other A+ and A countries combined.
 That explains why the US is the center of the software universe and why the old startup advice is to focus on the US first.
 38% of all our sales comes just from the US.
 Unfortunately, the US is also the most problematic to sell in this group.

 When I started my first company, I made the mistake of making the initial price list in EUR.
 Although the payment processor offered buying in a local currency, US companies were constantly asking for a fixed price quote in USD.
 After we switched our price list to USD, we didn’t have any issues.
 For some reason, EU countries don’t have a problem with the price being in USD and local price in EUR changing daily.

-That is not the only problem, US companies disproportionately often ask for custom EULA and other legal documents.
+That is not the only problem; US companies disproportionately ask for custom EULA and other legal documents often.
 I am a bit puzzled by this.
-In most cases I don’t understand what benefit they get out of minor legal changes, as our software always comes with AS IS clause, and our maximum monetary liability is the purchase price.
+In most cases I don’t understand what benefit they get out of minor legal changes, as our software always comes with an AS IS clause, and our maximum monetary liability is the purchase price.
 Still, many US companies are happy to spend more on lawyer fees than the actual price of the software they are buying.

 If we were ever to open a foreign subsidiary, it would be in the US.
 But I am not sure that would influence our US conversion rates, as most of our customers don’t know or care about our location.
 FastSpring, our payment gateway, is in Santa Barbara (California), so US customers can purchase with local bank transfers and US purchase orders.